-While Neanderthals are the rock stars of the piece, Zimmer also gives a good primer on human evolution, ancient migration out of Africa and what all that ancient DNA might mean for modern humans.
+Neanderthals are the rock stars of the piece.
+Zimmer also gives them their due, as well as a good primer on human evolution, and ancient migration out of Africa.
+He also explains what all that ancient DNA might mean for modern humans.

-There are few things as fascinating to the folks here at 23andMe as the idea that the DNA of Neanderthals – who vanished about 30,000 years ago – lives on in us.
-And it bolsters the theory that Neanderthals and humans interbred between 37,000 and 86,000 years ago, or about the time when modern humans began to migrate from Africa to Europe.
+There are few things as fascinating to the folks here at 23andMe.
+At the forefront is the idea that the DNA of Neanderthals – who vanished about 30,000 years ago – lives on in us.
+And it bolsters the theory that Neanderthals and humans interbred between 37,000 and 86,000 years ago.
+This was about the time when modern humans began to migrate from Africa to Europe.

-23andMe’s popular Neanderthal feature was developed by scientists Eric Durand and Mike Macpherson, and can tell you how much Neanderthal DNA you have.
+23andMe’s popular Neanderthal feature was developed by scientists Eric Durand and Mike Macpherson.
+It can tell you how much Neanderthal DNA you have.